Mineral water has a rich nutrient composition and is known for its therapeutic value. It is obtained from natural springs and underground reservoirs.

-In this article, we talk about the difference between mineral water and tap water, and the potential health benefits and side effects of mineral water.
+In this article, we have discussed the difference between mineral water and regular water, the health benefits of mineral water, and possible side effects.
+Keep reading!

 Mineral Water Vs. Regular Water